 You bring the passion and creativity and we'll supply the quality cosmetics and skin care to help formulate your brand!
 Whether you have an existing collection and are looking to expand, or you are just starting out, we are the right company for you!
-We have a variety MQO order that must be fulfilled as we cater to both small and large business.
-Colors and shades can be mixed and matched if it's with in the same category) If the MQO order on a particular item is 25pcs then you must buy 25pcs, if its 50pcs you must buy 50pcs to fulfill your minimum requirement.
+We do Private Label differently!
+We cater to start up business, small business as well as larger brands wanting to expand their lines.
+We also do Custom Color Matching and Brand Line Development.
+(Colors and shades can be mixed and matched if it's with in the same category) If there is something you can't live without (in your line) but don't see it on our site - we will make it for you.

 Our goal is to make the process of launching your own beauty brand fun and easy!
 We want you to succeed which is why we give you all of the tools you need to do so.
 TASH Cosmetics prides itself on manufacturing quality formulas, on-trend products, and attractive merchandising to help our partners build their own brands.

 Now, this is a lot of information to take in, so read it carefully, take a day or so and then read it again.
 We want to make sure you really have it down before jumping in head first.
 We can also send you our Private Label PDF.

 Private Label 101